ZhiyuanLck/smart-pairs/README.md

 # Announcement

-The code now is like a mess and I need to add tests for all the code.
+The code now is like a mess, so I will refactor the whole work and add multi-threading support for performance.

-The feature request and the bug report will not be processed until the refactor work is done.
+Issues and pull requests will not be processed until the refactor work is done.

-Do not create a pull request until this announcement is removed.

-Develop version will place in `dev` branch, which will be very unstable.
+Develop version will place in `dev` branch.
+But if you want to acquire the latest working progress, check the discussion of #17.

 # Smart Pairs